 Multilateral energy collaboration

-Denmark plays an active role in the major multilateral energy fora.
-The Danish participation is focused on achieving cost-effective emission reductions and exchanging best practice energy policies.
+Denmark plays an active role in high-level multilateral energy discussions.
+Danish participation is focused on achieving cost-effective emission reductions and exchanging best practices regarding energy policies.

 IEA - the International Energy Agency

 The International Energy Agency (IEA) is one of the most influential institutions focused on of global energy policy analysis and debate.
 IEA was founded in 1974 in response to the first major oil crisis that led to increased oil prices and shortages with global ramifications.
 Initially, the IEA focused on oil supply security, but following changes in the global energy agenda, the IEA has adopted its focus accordingly.

 Today, the organisation has a broader focus beyond oil security.
 The IEA stands as the most important intergovernmental forum for cooperation on energy systems and sources.

 Energy markets are continuously assessed by the IEA with regards to the role of coal, oil, gas, renewable energy, and energy efficiency.
 Danish experts play an active role in the planning of this work, focusing particularly on conditions concerning sustainable energy use and and efficiency.

 Denmark has been a member of the IEA since it was founded in 1974.The organisation has 29 member countries, all of which are members of the Organisation for Economic Co-operation and Development (OECD)..
 Since the 1990s, the global economic order has changed immensely due to significant economic growth in several developing countries, including China.
 This signifies that membership of the IEA no longer represents the majority of the world's energy consumption and related economic and environmental challenges.